Home / Academics / Programs / Major / Kinesiology & Health Science

 Choose Your Path:

-General Health Science Track – A flexible pathway for careers in occupational therapy, physician assistant studies, athletic training, speech-language pathology, and other health-related fields.
+General Health Science Track – A flexible pathway for students interested in pursing careers in occupational therapy, physician assistant studies, athletic training, speech-language pathology, and other health-related fields.

 Experiential Learning